imhotep/PGDayEUWs2016/ios/step5-custom-plugin-for-web-native-communication/README.md

 @end
 ```

-- Add a tab by opening `Main.storyboard` and dragging a `ViewController` onto the canvas
+- Add a tab by opening `Main.storyboard` and dragging a `ViewController` onto a blank spot of the canvas
-- Hold the `ctrl` key and drag from the 'Tab Bar Controller' to the new ViewController - that should add a new tab bar item
+- Hold the `ctrl` key and drag from the 'Tab Bar Controller' to the new ViewController and pick 'Relationship Segue' > 'view controllers' - that should add a new tab bar item
 - Select the new Scene you added and change the `Custom class` to `CordovaListEditorViewController` (which you just added)
-- Copy the [shared www folder](../www-shared) over `Pods` > `phonegap-ios-template` > `Resources` > `www`, overriding any files already there
+- The tab bar now has three items - drag the new one (third tab) to the middle so it's second

 __FINISH__